Volcanex/ml-coursework/readme.md

 This project implements and visualizes various pathfinding algorithms in a maze environment.
 It includes two main Python scripts that demonstrate different approaches to maze solving.

+# Files
-# Forward chaining
+## Forward chaining
 ![Mazing solving image](image2.png)

+Preview of `forward_chaining_solver.py`: This file implements a Forward Chaining approach to maze solving, demonstrating a rule-based system for pathfinding.

-# Graph based solver
+## Graph based solver
 ![Mazing solving image](image.png)

-## Files

-1. `maze_solver.py`: This file contains the core implementation of the graph  traversal algorithms, including Breadth-First Search (BFS) and A* Search.
+Preview of `maze_solver.py`: This file contains the core implementation of the graph  traversal algorithms, including Breadth-First Search (BFS) and A* Search.

-2. `forward_chaining_solver.py`: This file implements a Forward Chaining approach to maze solving, demonstrating a rule-based system for pathfinding.

 ## maze_solver.py